Google Page Speed, Cloudflare and Lighthouse are some of the tools that leading CTOs use. Scroll down to find the rest.

 Educate yourself – Often in order to even spot a problem, you need enough knowledge.
 Read blogs, follow release updates for your favorite library.

 Azure Monitor maximizes the availability and performance of your applications by delivering a complete solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
-It helps you understand how your applications are functioning and proactively recognizes issues that may affect them. (source.)
+It helps you understand how your applications are functioning and proactively recognizes issues that may affect them. (source.
+Microsoft)

 Run narrow and timed tests on your builds on a function and use case level to monitor where your changes to code and functionality might be slowing down your processing.